ripkiiii/Arus-by-LHYS/README.md

 This showcase focuses on the **Core** and **Design System** layers:
 * `SecurityManager.kt`: The heart of our data protection.
 * `ArusManager.kt`: Prompt engineering and AI reasoning logic.
-* `PinterManager.kt, ReportManager.kt and ExportManager.kt`: Printer and peripheral management.
+* `PrinterManager.kt, ReportManager.kt and ExportManager.kt`: Printer and peripheral management.
 * `ui/theme`: Custom UI components built from the ground up.

 ---